Critter Crunch (robotics competition)

-The Critter Crunch is a tabletop combat robot competition that takes place annually at the MileHiCon science fiction convention.
-Established in 1986, with the first competition held in 1987, it is widely accepted as the first combat robot competition, preceding the Robot Wars TV series by more than decade.
+The Critter Crunch is a combat robot competition that takes place annually at the MileHiCon science fiction convention.
+With the first event held in 1989, (Note: Sources disagree over the start date of the Critter Crunch.
+1986 and 1987 have also been claimed as the year of the first Critter Crunch event)it has been credited as the first robot combat competition.

 History

 Winners of the 1991 Critter Crunch.
 Left to right: Claude Warren, Todd Hill, and Jon Wood.

 The competition was proposed by the Denver Mad Scientists Club and organized by member Bill Llewellin.
-In the months before the 1987 convention, the club produced a set of rules which were distributed without copyright restriction, allowing other organizations to use or extend them for their own competitions.
+Prior to the first Critter Crunch event, the club produced a set of rules which were distributed without copyright restriction, allowing other organizations to use or extend them for their own competitions.

-The first competition was held on a hotel table.
-The original rules prohibited damaging the surface.
-There were several competitors, including a remote control dune buggy, a mechanical device under a steel mixing bowl, and a little yellow remote control Corvette that could only go forward or backwards and turn.
-The first competition was won by the Corvette.
+The first Critter Crunch event was competed in by "five or 10" competitors.
+These included "Fluffy Bunny", built by Bill Llewellin, armed with a forklift, and "Big Punch", built by Bill Lemieux and Mike Bakula, armed with a Pneumatic spike.
+The winner of the first Critter Crunch was "Thing One" built by Pat Thompson, armed with a can of silly string.

-The last revision to the official rules was on February 15, 2003.
-By then the rules had evolved to include mention of radio controls, attacking control systems, limiting the number of operators to one, and codifying two-part critter loss conditions.
+In 2020, Milehicon announced the Critter Crunch would not be held that year due to the global pandemic.